 - His coverage on what to do in bear markets is exceptional.
 It provides the beginner with some great information when markets decline.

 - Some of the profit-enhancing strategies, for example, “covered-call writing”, are worth their weight in gold.
-They can really enhance your portfolio performace while reducing risk.
+They can really enhance your portfolio performance while reducing risk.

 Strengths and Weaknesses